Stepove, Stepove rural hromada, Mykolaiv Raion, Mykolaiv Oblast

 Stepove (Степове) is a village in Mykolaiv Raion, Mykolaiv Oblast in Southern Ukraine.
 Its population was 1869 in the 2001 Ukrainian Census.
 Along with another village of Zelenyi Hai, it forms a rural community: Stepivska Silska Rada.
 Stepove hosts the administration of Stepove rural hromada, one of the hromadas of Ukraine.

 History

 The village was founded as Karlsruhe (after Karlsruhe, Germany) in 1809 by Catholic Germans.
 The settlement was part of the Beresan Colonial District of Odessa region, Kherson Governorate.
 In 1886, the population of the German colony of Karlsruhe was 2,132 people; at which time it was part of the Landau parish, Odessa district, Kherson Governorate.
 There were 190 farmsteads, a Roman Catholic church, and a high school.
-The Catholic Church of St. Peter and Paul was built from 1881 to 1885.
+The Roman Catholic Church of St. Peter and Paul was designed by the architect Korfu (Corfu) and was constructed from 1881 to 1885.

 In 1925–1939, the Karlsruhe colony was part of Karl-Liebknechtovsky's German National District of Mykolaiv region (from Odessa Oblast since 1932).